-PSA type generators have pressure vessels that are filled with a material called carbon molecular sieve or CMS.
-CMS is a porous material with the ability to adsorb under pressure right down to the molecular level.
+PSA type generators have two pressure vessels that are filled with a material called carbon molecular sieve or CMS.
+CMS is a very porous material with the ability to adsorb under pressure right down to the molecular level.
 To produce nitrogen, a compressed air stream is passed through a pressure vessel filled with CMS.
-The porosity structure of CMS allows the material to capture and adsorb the smaller oxygen molecules as the compressed air flows through.
-This leaves a stream of larger nitrogen molecules to flow out the opposite end of the pressure vessel for process use.
+The porosity structure of CMS allows the material to capture and absorb the small oxygen molecules as the compressed air flows through.
+This leaves a stream of nitrogen to flow out the opposite end of the pressure vessel.

 Membrane type generators are used to produce nitrogen only and can be cost effective if nitrogen purities of 98% or less are required for an application.
 With these types of generators, a compressed air stream is introduced into the membranes.
 The membranes are semi-permeable and under pressure, the smaller oxygen molecules are filtered out leaving a stream of nitrogen flowing out the opposite end of the membrane.
 Membrane type generators are generally considered to be ultra-reliable because there are typically few parts that can fail.